 Having explored with them the range of employability services they funded, and how they could enhance their impact by connecting these around specific client routes and journeys, they asked us to review their tailored health services for young people.

 These are delivered through different models that have grown organically in response to local needs and available resources.
 These services were one part of a range of services provided by an array of partners.
-We identified the needs of young people in the area and recommended a service delivery model that would best meet these needs while fitting in with, taking advantage of, and influencing other services.
+We identified the needs of young people in the area and recommended a service delivery model that would best meet these needs while fitting in with, taking advantage of, and influencing other health and social care services.
 This can feel a bit like three-dimensional chess at times!

 Understanding costs and benefits